The Ultimate Guide to WordPress Child Themes

 wp_enqueue_style() function used in the code above will import multiple style sheets to your child theme without slowing your site down.

-Note: Best practices for creating child themes suggest that regardless of how many style sheets your parent theme has, you should always import them using the code given above.
+Note: Best practices for creating child themes suggest that you should always import them using the code given above, regardless of how many style sheets your parent theme has.

 Step 5: Upload the child theme.